jtorrespdx/title_case/SPECS.md

 -------------------------Fourth Case--------------------------
 What it Does:
-It capitalizes designated words if the are the first word
+It capitalizes designated words if they are the first word

-Input: from taco to burrito
+Input: from taco to taco
-Output: From Taco to Burrito
+Output: From Taco to Taco

 -------------------------Fifth Case--------------------------
 What it Does: